crufters/actio/README.md

 Actio is batteries included: it comes with services that help you bootstrap your system (but tries to not force you to use these) faster:

 - [x] [Authentication service](./src/service/authentication/README.md) for login, register, oauth (facebook etc.).
-- [x] [KeyValue](./src/service/keyvalue/README.md) for saving unstructured data without creating yet another anemic endpoint/service.
+- [x] [KeyValue service](./src/service/keyvalue/README.md) for saving unstructured data without creating yet another anemic endpoint/service.
 - [x] [File service](./src/service/file/README.md) for file upload.
 Upload to a local disk or to Google Storage etc. in production.
 - [x] [Config service](./src/service/config/README.md) for handling public configuration and secret values.
 - [x] [System service](./src/service/system/README.md) for inspecting the Actio runtime and enabling building tools upon Actio (such as API explorers etc.).